 We don't currently have an Android device to take screenshots on.
 However, clear instructions are available from these kind people for using the standard Mail app.
 Just use the configuration settings listed at the top of this page.

 As mentioned above, Mozilla Thunderbird is also available on the Google Play store for Android.
-Again. we apologize for not having a current Android device to take screenshots on but the setup should be straight forward.
+Again, we apologize for not having a current Android device to take screenshots on but the setup should be straight forward.
 See the other Thunderbird instructions provided here.

-Yahoo!
-Mail in your Web Browser
+outlook.com in your Web Browser